-Oscar was an industrial metal worker for 40 years, and served as a factory workers’ union leader from 1980 to 2010.
-He is best known for his important role as an organizer, activist, and spokesperson for “La Coordinadora del Agua” during the so-called ‘Water War’ protests in Cochabamba, Bolivia (2000).
+Oscar is best known for his important role as an organizer, activist, and spokesperson for “La Coordinadora del Agua” during the so-called ‘Water War’ protests in Cochabamba, Bolivia (2000).
 He has received numerous awards, including the Letelier-Moffit Human Rights Award (2000) and the Goldman Environmental Prize (2001).
 Currently, Oscar is an active member the Andean School of Water and the Director of La Foundation Abril, a non-profit organization that promotes alternative participatory and democratic processes in labor claims and in the management of water as a common good, through initiatives based on organization, management, education, research and grassroots mobilization.
+Oscar was also an industrial metal worker for 40 years, and served as a factory workers’ union leader from 1980 to 2010.

-Iain is currently the Executive Director of the newDemocracy Foundation, an independent, non-partisan research organization aiming to identify improvements to the democratic process, to replace the adversarial with the deliberative, and to move out of the "continuous campaign" cycle.
-Since 2004, the newDemocracy Foundation has pioneered the use and study of citizens juries, random selection in participatory budgeting, and other democratic innovations in Australia.
+Iain is currently the Executive Director of the newDemocracy Foundation, an organization that has pioneered the use and study of citizens juries, random selection in participatory budgeting, and other democratic innovations.
 Iain holds a Masters in Public Policy from the University of Sydney and a Bachelor of Business (Marketing) from the University of Technology, Sydney.
 Before joining the newDemocracy Foundation, he held commercial roles in professional sport at the PGA Tour and Golf Australia, as well as in the technology industry at Microsoft Australia.

 Peter is one of Canada’s leading experts in public engagement and deliberative democracy.
 He is the Co-founder and Principal of MASS LBP, an innovative firm based in Toronto, Canada which works to deepen and improve public consultation and engagement.
 Since 2007, MASS LBP has led some of Canada’s most original and ambitious efforts to engage citizens in tackling tough policy options while pioneering the use of Civic Lotteries and Citizen Reference Panels.
 Over the past ten years Peter has worked with leading organizations in North America and Europe, including Vancouver’s Wosk Centre for Dialogue, Britain’s Demos think tank and the Kaospilots, a Danish school for business design and social innovation.
 A graduate of the University of Toronto and Queen’s University, he writes and speaks frequently about the citizen’s experience of the state, the importance of public imagination and the future of responsible government.
 He is an Action Canada fellow (2003), the 2008 recipient of the Public Policy Forum’s Emerging Leaders Award, and a Director of Toronto’s Wellesley Institute for Urban Health.